DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 - At this step, the ImageNet pre-trained networks (i.e. ResNet-50) weights will be downloaded.
 If they do not download (you will see this downloading in the terminal, then you may not have permission to do so (something we have seen with some Windows users - see the **[WIKI troubleshooting for more help!](https://github.com/AlexEMG/DeepLabCut/wiki/Troubleshooting-Tips)**).

-**CRITICAL POINTS:**
+**OPTIONAL POINTS:**

-For **create_multianimaltraining_dataset** we already change this such that you will use imgaug, ADAM optimization, and batch training.
-We suggest these defaults at this time.

-Furthermore, with the data-driven skeleton selection introduced in 2.2rc1, DLC networks are trained by default on complete skeletons (i.e., they learn all possible redundant connections), before being pruned at model evaluation.
-Although this procedure is by far superior to manually defining a graph, we leave it as an option for the advanced user:
+With the data-driven skeleton selection introduced in 2.2rc1, DLC networks are trained by default on complete skeletons (i.e., they learn all possible redundant connections), before being optimially pruned at model evaluation.
+Although this procedure is by far superior to manually defining a graph, we leave manually-defining a skeleton as an option for the advanced user:

 ```python
 my_better_graph = [[0, 1], [1, 2], [2, 3]]  # These are indices in the list of multianimalbodyparts